Monaco vs Montpellier

 Montpellier

-On the other hand, Montpellier will be looking to build on their maiden win of the season after a difficult start.
-A brace from Akor Adams (65', 75') in their 2-0 victory over Auxerre gave Montpellier a much-needed maiden victory, halting a run of three consecutive defeats that had left them languishing at the bottom of the table.
+On the other hand, Montpellier will look to build on their first win of the season after a challenging start.
+A brace from Akor Adams in their 2-0 victory over Auxerre provided a much-needed lift, halting a run of three consecutive defeats which had left them struggling at the bottom of the table.

-Now 15th with four points, manager Michel Der Zakarian will be hoping his side can carry that momentum into this weekend’s fixture against Monaco.
-Defensive frailties have been a major issue for Montpellier this season, as they have conceded 15 goals in their first five games, their worst defensive start in Ligue 1 at this stage since 1998-99, when they conceded 11 goals.
+Now positioned 15th with four points, manager Michel Der Zakarian hopes his side can carry that momentum into this weekend’s fixture against Monaco.
+Defensive weaknesses have been a significant concern for Montpellier, having conceded 15 goals in their first five games, marking their worst defensive start in Ligue 1 since the 1998-99 season.

-Fresh off his brace against Auxerre, Adams is expected to start in attack in a 4-2-3-1 formation.
+Fresh from his brace against Auxerre, Adams is expected to start in attack in a 4-2-3-1 formation.
 Issiaga Sylla is ruled out due to a thigh injury, and Théo Sainte-Luce is also sidelined.

 Team form